 You also might be interested in: Thematic Networks

 From the first working day of the confinement until the last, a nationwide survey was opened in which 3,261 people from the age of 18, of all types and conditions, participated.
 “We collected socio-demographic and medical data and also variables related to occupational balance, It is generated by a person in their day to day in the performance of different roles and activities, and with life satisfaction, the well-being of people.”

-Paula Rodríguez investigated all these data to give body to her doctoral thesis.
-It has been entitled 'Covid-19: Psycho-emotional and occupational consequences of confinement and physical distancing in adults'.
+Paula Rodríguez in the same vein, investigated all these data to give body to her doctoral thesis.
+It has been entitled ‘Covid-19: Psycho-emotional and occupational consequences of confinement and physical distancing in adults’.
 The academic work has been directed by professors Jerónimo Javier González Bernal, Josefa González Santos and Raúl Soto Cámara.

 Conclusions of the Study

-Among the most vulnerable, Rodríguez argues, are women, young people and people with a history of previous psychiatric illness, to this are added those who did not have a work or student occupation when they were surprised by the crisis.
+After that, among the most vulnerable, Rodríguez also argues, are women, young people and people with a history of previous psychiatric illness, to this are added those who did not have a work or student occupation when they were surprised by the crisis.

 Our specialists wait for you to contact them through the quote form or direct chat.
 We also have confidential communication channels such as WhatsApp and Messenger.
 And if you want to be aware of our innovative services and the different advantages of hiring us, follow us on Facebook, Instagram or Twitter.